2020PB/police-brutality/reports/Oregon.md

 ### Third round of tear gas fired by federal officers | July 27th

-Federal officers push protesters from the ourthouse to the street around 2:30 AM.
+Federal officers push protesters from the courthouse to the street around 2:30 AM.
 Officers use tear gas to push protesters, then fire impact munitions at protesters who try to throw tear gas back.

 Officers then use tear gas to cover their retreat.